DibaKarimi/FT-TEST/README.md

 The project has been built to
 - Display headlines from the Financial Times
-- Provide search box to search for headlins contaning specific words
+- Provide search box to search for headlines contaning specific words
 - Be responsive
 - be accessible
 - Have pagination